adobe/aepsdk-roku/Documentation/media-migration.md

-# Migrate from Media SDK to AEPRoku SDK
+# Migrate from Media SDK to AEP SDK

 ## Table of contents
 | Sections |